ptarmiganlabs/butler-docs/content/en/docs/getting started/setup/reload alerts/_index.md

     Learn how to set up the desired features, the alert layout, formatting and more.
 ---

-{{% alert title="Optional" color="primary" %}}
-Reload alerts are an optional Butler feature.

-If alerts are not of interest, the default values in the config file can be left as they are.
-Do note though that Butler expects the configuration properties below to exist in the config file, but will _ignore their values_ if the related features are disabled.
-{{% /alert %}}

 ## Alert types

 These alert types are available: